johburger/ZEN-garden/README_DB.md

 - `01_get_existing_capacity.ipynb`: Retrieves the existing capacities of all technologies.
 - `02_get_nominal_flow_transport.ipynb`: Retrieves the nominal flow of transport for all technologies.
 - `03_get_nominal_flow_conversion.ipynb`: Retrieves the nominal flow for all conversion technologies.
-- `04_get_carbon_emissions_annual_limit_adjustment.ipynb`: Retrieves the expected carbon noz stored for the adjustment of the annual carbon emissions limit.
+- `04_get_difference_carbon_emissions.ipynb`: Retrieves the expected carbon difference in carbon emissions stored for the adjustment of the annual carbon emissions limit.
+- `05_plot_pareto_fronts.ipynb`: Plot different results (pareto fronts)
+- `06_capacity_table.ipynb`: Create Table with information regarding capacity transport technologies

 ## For Analysis